-Designed by prolific Cape Cod architect Charles Zehnder in 1970, the Kugel Gips house—once slated for demolition—is the first completed project of the Cape Cod Modern House Trust, a group dedicated to documenting and preserving Bauhaus-era houses on Cape Cod by architectural luminaries such as Marcel Breuer, Nathaniel Saltonstall, and Eero Saarinan.
+Designed by prolific Cape Cod architect Charles Zehnder in 1970, the Kugel Gips House—once slated for demolition—is the first in a series of restoration projects by the Cape Cod Modern House Trust, a group dedicated to documenting and preserving Bauhaus-era houses on Cape Cod by architectural luminaries such as Marcel Breuer, Nathaniel Saltonstall, and Eero Saarinen.

 Above: The Kugel Gips House is a reflection of Zehnder's interest in the work of Frank Lloyd Wright and his time spent with the architect during his years at the University of Virginia.

 Above: The structure is surrounded by a series of long cantilevered decks and roof overhangs.

 Above: The living room features a minimalist brick hearth.
 Photograph by Yorgos Efthymiadis.

 Above: A view of the modest kitchen partitioned by a shingled wall.
 Photograph by Yorgos Efthymiadis.

 Above: The kitchen is sectioned off by a long island with a cooktop.
 Photograph via CCMHT.

 Above: The living room overlooks Northeast Pond, one of Wellfleet's many freshwater kettle ponds.